North Dakota limits bathroom use for transgender people

 The American Civil Liberties Union has said that so far this year, more than 450 bills attacking the rights of transgender people have been introduced in state legislatures.

+Republican Rep. Jeff Hoverson supported the bill.
+“Why would you not want a men’s bathroom to be for men, and a women’s bathroom to be for women?" the Minot representative said Wednesday.

+Experts say gender is a spectrum, not a binary structure consisting of only males and females, and it can vary by society and change over time.
+Sex refers to biological characteristics, such as chromosomes, hormones and reproductive anatomy, which can also vary or change in understanding over time, or be medically and legally altered.

-Last week, Burgum signed a bill into law that restricts transgender health care in the state, immediately making it a crime to give gender-affirming care to people younger than 18.
+Last week, the governor signed a bill that restricts transgender health care in the state, immediately making it a crime to give gender-affirming care to people younger than 18.

 That measure also received veto-proof support from GOP lawmakers — although some Republicans did vote against it, alongside all Democrats.